Melvin Poh: Empirics Asia

-In January 2021, Poh and his team raised US$8 million for The Asian Entrepreneur to expand its publishing scope further and it was officially renamed to Empirics Asia.
+In January 2021, Poh and his team raised US$8 million for The Asian Entrepreneur to expand its publishing scope further and renamed the company Empirics Asia.
 Empirics Asia was launched as an open access knowledge platform modeled on empiricism that incorporated social journalism, open publishing and crowdsourcing from Asia to publish direct insights on social scientific fields.
 Through the expanded publishing coverage, Empirics Asia worked with authors and experts to crowdsource knowledge and publish topics ranging from technology, psychology, philosophy, sociology, business, literature, economics, science and arts.
-Without operating a conventional paywall, content sponsorship and advertising, the platform aimed to contribute to the democratization of knowledge.
+Without operating a conventional paywall, content sponsorship and advertising, the platform aims to contribute to the democratization of knowledge.
 The organization also established a publishing and distribution operation for sourcing original titles and books from authors in Asia.
-In July 2021, Poh launched Empirics Podcast, an open access knowledge podcast produced and hosted by a machine learning artificial intelligence that was developed by the organization to study knowledge trends.
+The organization launched Empirics Podcast, an open access knowledge podcast produced and hosted by a machine learning artificial intelligence that was developed to study knowledge trends.
 As of September 2021, the organization has crowdsourced and published 1 million open access knowledge content in the social sciences from its network of writers and volunteers.
+In 2023, Empirics Asia released Librius, an artificial intelligence developed by the company to increase book knowledge by making learning from books more accessible to the public.

-Public Keynotes
+Public Intellectual Work

-Poh regularly shared insights and advocated in the public forum.
-In 2018, Poh was invited to speak about collective knowledge at The Harvard Project for Asian and International Relations Conference organised by Harvard University.
-In May 2018, he spoke at TEDxSUTD in Singapore on knowledge creation through digital media and advocated for democratization of media.
-In March 2019, he delivered a speech on the evolution of entrepreneurship at TEDxUMSKK and was also a keynote speaker at TEDxHeriotWatt sharing views on sustainable economic developments.
-In September 2019, the Securities Commission Malaysia invited Poh to speak on panel at its Business Foresight Forum held at the Securities Industry Development Corporation where he advocated for the need of open access media.
-In 2020, he was invited to share his views on the impact of COVID-19 pandemic on entrepreneurship at the Enterprise Asia Center Of Entrepreneurship organised by HELP University and Enterprise Asia.
-In 2021, Poh delivered a keynote on the transformations of human meaning in the digital age at TEDxAIMST.
+Poh has been an active contributor to public discourse on philosophy and knowledge accessibility, delivering keynote addresses and participating in international forums to advocate for public philosophy, collective knowledge, and the democratization of ideas.
+He regularly shares public commentary on intellectualism and the role of philosophy in contemporary society through his digital platforms and social media channels.
+In 2018, he spoke at The Harvard Project for Asian and International Relations Conference, organized by Harvard University, where he addressed the diffusion of knowledge through digital media.
+He has also delivered multiple TEDx talks across Singapore, Malaysia, and the United Kingdom, exploring themes such as philosophical literacy, knowledge accessibility and sustainable media development.
+He was invited by the Securities Commission Malaysia to join the panel of its Business Foresight Forum, where he advocated for the role of open access media in shaping future economic ecosystems.
+In 2021, he spoke at the Enterprise Asia Center of Entrepreneurship on the impact of the COVID-19 pandemic on knowledge diffusion.
+In 2023, Poh was a keynote speaker at the British Council's 75th Anniversary Conference, where he addressed the widening knowledge gap among youth in Malaysia.
+In 2024, he delivered a keynote address at the ASEAN Business Forum, organised by Malaysia's Ministry of International Trade and Investment, offering insights to regional government ministers on empowering young entrepreneurs through knowledge discourse and intellectualism.
+That same year, Poh founded The Philosophy Club, a digital platform designed to foster collective introspection and philosophical dialogue.
+In 2025, he authored and published Disconnected, a philosophical reflection on modern life in a hyperconnected world, addressing erosion of attention, the commodification of identity, and the existential impact of digital media on contemporary thought.